-Climate Change is Warming the Atmosphere
+Climate Change and Weather Patterns: Our Warming the Atmosphere

 With increasing frequency the country is experiencing wild weather patterns that swing from droughts to flooding, from severe winter storms and freezes to tropical cyclones.
 While a certain amount of the swing is part of normal climatic variation, climate change makes the atmosphere warmer so it holds more water vapor.
 This impacts weather patterns, changing where and how precipitation falls, intensifying rain events and wreaking havoc on communities around the country.
 And the impacts are intensifying, from regular, extreme droughts that result in municipal water shortages, crop losses, power plant shutdowns and intense, record breaking wildfires, to more frequent occurrences of 500-year floods in places that aren’t prepared to handle them.

 The year 2017 was an active year for devastating storms.
 Hurricanes Harvey, Irma and Maria ravaged parts of Texas, Florida, Puerto Rico and most of the US Virgin Islands, leaving many without water or power and racking up huge agricultural losses.
 In fact, the trifecta of tropical terror turned 2017 into the costliest hurricane season in US history.

 In some ways 2018 was worse.
 As of just July, there had already been six weather and climate disaster events across the United States, with losses exceeding $1 billion each.
 Then August, not to be outdone, said, “Hold my beverage.”